 Do you put a lot of time and effort into maintaining your following?
 How often are you creating and sharing new designs?

-You’ve got quite an extensive online store!
-How long have you had the store for?
-What came first, Instagram or the store?
+How long have you had your online store?
+What came first – Instagram or the store?

 Instagram is the tool that helps me share my work, it’s like my interactive business card.
 So it all depends, some people contact me directly and some go directly to my store, it depends on what they want.